DataJuggler/DataTier.Net/DataTier.Net/ProjectTemplates/DataTier.Net9.DataTemplateV2/Working/templates/README.md

 More info about DataTier.Net is available here: https://github.com/DataJuggler/DataTier.Net

+Update 1.13.2025: The Controller Manager is being phased out.

 Update 1.3.2024: Moved to a two project data tier template.
 I am now modifying DataTier .Net to handle both the 4 project version and the two.
 Once finished with this update, I may see if I can write a converter to convert the four project templates to a two project structure.